Congressional District # 06

 The Kohler Company also conducted a feasibility study (FS) of potential groundwater remedies for the Groundwater Management Unit.
 A final remedy, including the collection of groundwater and leachate within an approximately 2,500-foot-long perimeter interception drain along the southern and eastern margins of the landfill, was approved by EPA and WDNR in June 1996.
 Contaminated groundwater and leachate, collected by the perimeter drain, is being pumped to the City of Sheboygan's publically-owned treatment works for treatment and eventual discharge.
 The perimeter drain system is intercepting over 95 percent of the horizontal flux of groundwater in the upper aquifer, resulting in the collection and treatment of 14,400 gallons of contaminated liquid per day.
 Construction of this system is complete.

-The first five-year review for the site was completed on September 20, 2002, and the second five-year review was completed on September 20, 2007.
+The first two five-year reviews for the site were completed in September 2002 and September 2007, respectively.
 The third five-year review was completed on September 14, 2012, and found that the remedy remains protective of human health and the environment.
+Currently, Kohler Co. is working with WDNR to renew the landfill permit.

 ContactsRemedial Project Manager, U.S. EPA